osmandapp/web/main/docs/user/widgets/map-buttons.md

 </Tabs>

-You can choose in the widget menu how the compass is displayed: *Always visible*, *Always hidden*, or *Visible if map is rotated*.
+The compass icon on the button always points to the North.
+You can select how the compass button is displayed on the screen.
+- *Always visible* - the button does not disappear from the screen.
+- *Always hidden* - in this case, you will not be able to change the map orientation quickly, but the button will not take up space on the screen.
+- *Visible if map is rotated* - the button is not visible while the compass is pointing the North at the top edge of your device.

 :::tip
-Tap the Compass button, if visible, in the upper left corner of the screen to switch the map orientation mode.
+1. Tap the Compass button in the upper left corner of the screen, if visible, to switch the map orientation mode.
+2. You can change the map orientation mode by long-tapping the Compass button.
+This action opens the [*Map orientation*](../map/interact-with-map.md#map-orientation-modes) screen.
 :::